astrapi69/silly-collection/README.md

 }
 ```

-and than add the dependency to the dependencies area
+and then add the dependency to the dependencies area

 ```
 dependencies {